Relating bulk to boundary entanglement: CFTs in dimensions

 In the above, the stress tensor is inserted at a distance $\epsilon$ from the boundary, where we have imposed boundary condition $\mathcal B$. $\hat k_{ij}$ is the traceless part of the extrinsic curvature tensor of the boundary, $k_{ij}$.
 The relation \eqref{Hratio} is valid for any value of the continuous parameter $\alpha$ which encodes the BCs in the holographic bCFT.
-Note that \eqref{Hratio} does not hold for free scalars with Dirichlet BCs \cite{Berthiere:2018ouo}.
+A natural question to ask is whether \eqref{Hratio} holds for other theories.
+We address this question in Section~\ref{sec:charges}.